Corey Seager Player Props: Rangers vs. White Sox

 White Sox Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the White Sox pitching staff ranks first in MLB.
+- The White Sox pitching staff leads MLB with a collective 9.6 strikeouts per nine innings.

-- The White Sox's 4.52 team ERA ranks 22nd among all MLB pitching staffs.
+- The White Sox have the 23rd-ranked team ERA across all league pitching staffs (4.52).

-- White Sox pitchers combine to allow 99 total home runs at a rate of 1.4 per game (fifth-most in baseball).
+- The White Sox give up the fifth-most home runs in baseball (100 total, 1.4 per game).

-- Banks makes his first start of the season for the White Sox.

 © 2023 Data Skrive.
 All rights reserved.